Here we go – it’s time for your #VeganStart!

 - Coconut milk is becoming very popular, likely due to its fatty nature!
 It’s also less nutritious but offers more fat than almond milk, although a similar number of calories.

 - The list goes on … all these are commercial non-dairy milks that can be found on store shelves: flax milk, hempseed milk, oat milk, hazelnut milk, sunflower milk, quinoa milk, potato milk, cashew milk and macadamia nut milk.
 In addition to blends featuring two or more of the above, or made with mixtures of grains.
 Each has it’s own flavour and characteristics.
 Sample them all to find your favourites!

 Enterprising individuals may also try making their own milks, often involving little more than boiling the beans, rice, nuts or seeds, blending and then straining or filtering out the solids.

 There are several coffee creamers now available as well, and we recommend trying out the different brands and flavours to find which best suits you.
 As always, watch out for the yucky ones that are mostly chemicals.

-This is a tough topic: there are several ‘vegan’ brands out there, including ‘Vegan Becel’, but as far as we know, all use palm oil, which is another hot mess and really worth avoiding if possible.
+This is a tough topic: there are several ‘vegan’ brands out there, including ‘Vegan Becel’, but as far as we know, most use palm oil, which is another hot mess and really worth avoiding if possible.
 For desperate consumers, Earth Balance is the defacto ‘vegan butter’, but they’re still contributing (directly or indirectly) to questionable practices which have a negative effect on animals, forests, and people (with the exception of their organic spread).
 If you’re in Australia, you’re in luck tho!
 They have a vegan spread/margarine that doesn’t contain palm!

 You can also try making your own, this is an involved recipe, but sounds like it would be an amazing spread!
 Here’s another, but looks a lot faster and easier with only 4 ingredients.